patilshubham875/Netflix-Content-Analytics-/README.md

-# 🎬 Netflix Content Analytics | ELT Project (Python, MySQL & SQL)
+# 🎬 Netflix Content Analytics | ELT Project (Python & SQL)

 ## 📌 Project Overview

 This project demonstrates an end-to-end **ELT (Extract, Load, Transform)** pipeline using the Netflix Movies & TV Shows dataset.
-Raw data is extracted and validated using **Python (Pandas)**, loaded into **MySQL**, and transformed using **SQL** to solve real-world business problems.
+Raw data is extracted and validated using **Python (Pandas)**, loaded into **MySQL**, and transformed using **MySQL** to solve real-world business problems.
 The analysis uncovers insights related to directors, genres, countries, and content trends, showcasing practical data engineering and SQL analytics skills.

 ---